 - Accept my diagnosis.
 Family members may be in denial if the senior is in the very early stages of the disease and showing few symptoms.
 It’s important, however, to let the senior know you’re right there with them in this journey.
 Laurie Waters explains, “You may not see my illness, but I live it every day.”

-At Serenity Home Care, the leading provider of dementia care in Victoria, BC and surrounding areas, our dementia care team is trained and experienced in helping those with Alzheimer’s and other types of dementia live life to the fullest.
+At Serenity Home Care, the leading provider of at-home care in central Saanich and surrounding areas, our dementia care team is trained and experienced in helping those with Alzheimer’s and other types of dementia live life to the fullest.
 Additionally, our care team is highly skilled in helping seniors with dementia better manage such troubling symptoms as:

 - Memory and other cognitive functioning problems